saphirion/documentation/README.md

 So, it will be included in our next offical release and published via our web-site (http://development.saphirion.com)

 The first thing we start with will be a bunch of documentation files.
 All written in MDP (make-doc-pro) format.
-These are the files, from which the documentations on our web-site are dynamically generated from.
+These are the files, from which the documentations on our web-site are dynamically generated.

 The structure for documentation is: documentation/    = stuff that works on R2 and R3